oosterbaanvu/a.s.r-Portfolio-Tracker-/README.md

     python main.py add AAPL Technology Stock 10 150.25
     python main.py add VTI "Total Market" ETF 5 270.00
     ```
-    *Note: Use quotes for multi-word arguments like "Total Market".*

 ### Show Portfolio
 Displays all assets in your portfolio with their current market value.